Adalsteinn95/react-fact-site/README.md

 learn more on react and redux

-the website shows random facts based on the year that the happened
+the website shows random facts based on the year that the happene

 to start up the project run